 ROCK 'N' ROLL.
-Through a series of interesting personalities and promotions, rock 'n' roll was invented in Cleveland in the early 1950s.
+Through a series of interesting personalities and promotions, rock 'n' roll had its main market birth in Cleveland in the early 1950s.
 In the late 1940s, LEO MINTZ, the owner of Record Rendezvous, saw the decrease in sales of big band records.
 Mintz, however, saw how his young customers would dance around his store when the manager played Rhythm & Blues (R&B) records.
 In order to eliminate the racial tone of this music from the deep south, he called it rock & roll.
 The term "rock 'n' roll" had been used since the early 1920s as a blues song lyric meaning sexual intercourse.
 Mintz tried to get airplay for R&B records, but the 6 radio stations in Cleveland played only music by white musicians.

 Mintz finally met a young, brash disc jockey from WAKR-AM in Akron, ALAN FREED.
 Freed was impressed with Mintz's customers' reaction to rock 'n' roll and began playing a rock 'n' roll record on his afternoon show as a novelty song sometime in early 1949.
 Freed and Mintz became good friends.
 Freed entered the Cleveland market in April 1950, when he became the host of an afternoon movie program at WXEL-TV (Ch.
 9).